You may have more peace of mind when you can recognize signs of heart problems and know when to seek help from your doctor.

 Signs of congenital heart defects include:

 Blue skin.
-Your baby could have a bluish tint to his skin, which doctors call cyanosis, especially around his mouth and fingers.
-It happens when his heart can’t pump enough blood through his lungs to get oxygen to the rest of his body.
+Your baby could have a bluish tint to their skin, which doctors call cyanosis, especially around their mouth and fingers.
+It happens when their heart can’t pump enough blood through their lungs to get oxygen to the rest of their body.

-Look for signs of cyanosis when he is crying or feeding.
+Look for signs of cyanosis when they are crying or feeding.
 And call your doctor immediately if they appear.

 This is true for older children, as well, who tire easily during routine play.
 Check with your child’s pediatrician if you notice any of these symptoms.